xLeachimx/SAC-Tello/README.md

     drone.close()
 ```

-The `TelloRC` class has it's own integrated hud system and does **not** require
+The `TelloRC` class has its own integrated hud system and does **not** require
-creaton and activation of a separate hud.
+creation and activation of a separate hud.

 The `control()` method begins polling loop for keyboard input.
 The controls
 are as follows: